Showing 7 of 7 pieces

 Wood, memory, metamorphosis

-Stefano Puzzuoli is an Italian sculptor who transforms fragments of forgotten nature into objects full of poetry and memory.
-His wooden vases, made from felled trunks, prunings or wood destined for the fire, are living works: small three-dimensional haiku that speak of time, transformation and imperfect beauty.
+Stefano Puzzuoli is an Italian sculptor who transforms fragments of forgotten nature into objects imbued with poetry and memory.
+His wooden vases, crafted from felled tree trunks, prunings, or wood destined for the fire, are living works: small three-dimensional haikus that speak of time, transformation, and imperfect beauty.

 Sculptures born from the forest

-His creative process begins in the woods of Tuscany, where he personally collects each piece, guided by instinct and observation.
-Each trunk, marked by mushrooms, moss or insects, is chosen for its invisible history.
-The artist does not impose forms, but listens to them emerge: veins, cracks, organic traces become protagonists.
+His creative process begins in the Tuscan woods, where he personally collects each piece, guided by instinct and observation.
+Each trunk, marked by fungi, moss, or insects, is chosen for its invisible history.
+The artist doesn't impose forms, but listens to them emerge: veins, cracks, and organic traces become the protagonists.

 An aesthetics of authenticity

 The vases are not functional objects, but containers of experiences.
-Compact or fractured, smooth or furrowed by deep cracks, they reveal a unique relationship between matter and gesture, interior and exterior, life and memory.
-Imperfections are not erased, but exalted as precious signs of time.
+Solid or fractured, smooth or furrowed by deep cracks, they reveal a unique relationship between matter and gesture, interior and exterior, life and memory.
+Imperfections are not erased, but rather exalted as precious signs of time.

 Artist's Manifesto